peterhurford/statsnotes/intro_stats_learning/02_statistical_learning/exercises.md

 **(c) The relationship between the predictors and response is highly non-linear.** Inflexible methods have a lot of trouble picking up non-linear relationships, so we should prefer a flexible method.

-**(d) The variance of the error terms, i.e. σ2 = Var(ε), is extremely high.** The high variance of error terms means that the sample will have a lot of noise in the relationship.
+**(d) The variance of the error terms, i.e. σ2 = Var(*e*), is extremely high.** The high variance of error terms means that the sample will have a lot of noise in the relationship.
 Therefore we should prefer an inflexible method that is less likely to overfit to this noise.

 -